🤔 Where is the best place to post a daily agenda?

 Post a weekly agenda that can be seen by the students and parents.
 You can pin this announcement to the top, so it is the first one they see each time.
 You can replace it with a new agenda the following week.

-💡 Tip from the Otus Team: You can add links to each daily activity, so it is easy for students to know exactly where to go for each day.
+💡 Tip: You can add links to each daily activity, so it is easy for students to know exactly where to go for each day.

-💡 Tip from the Otus Team: You can enable comments for questions students and parents may have.
+💡 Tip: You can enable comments for questions students and parents may have.

 A great way to highlight birthdays in your classroom - an announcement dedicated to celebrating those turning another year older!

-💡 Tip from the Otus Team: To stay ahead of the game, you can build your birthday posts ahead of time and choose the date they are posted to the Class Board.
+💡 Tip: To stay ahead of the game, you can build your birthday posts ahead of time and choose the date they are posted to the Class Board.

 Lessons are a series of learning activities students progress through that are not attached to a grade; activities range from reading directions to watching videos.